A mirror ball reflecting the colours of the homepage on a blue background.

 Living with COPD isn’t easy, but adding movement to your routine, as recommended by your healthcare professional, can help you continue to do the things you care about.
 Adding movement can help you keep enjoying the important things in life.1-6

-About Let's Dance
+About Let's Dance - An introduction from Shirley Ballas

 Join the Let’s Dance programme and take a positive step towards managing your COPD.
 This initiative aims to increase your daily movement and have fun while being active.